 - Or check out the free Crowd Calendar on Undercover Tourist to determine which days to spend at Disney.

 - If you do decide to subscribe to Touring Plans, be sure to download the Lines app, follow the suggested touring plans, and get updates on the parks.
 With the app, parents know which ride is closed and won’t have to trek across the park with a 4-year old to find out.

 - Check out this guide to Universal’s newest park, Volcano Bay.

 Check out our top tips for where to take your biggest Harry Potter fan.

 Where to stay

 After the 18-hour road trek to Orlando, I was glad we chose to stay at Lake Buena Vista Suites for its high ratings and free breakfast located just outside of Disney.
-It was a slightly longer drive to Universal, but worked fine for us.
-One of the perks I considered was staying at one of the Universal resorts.
+It was a slightly longer drive to Universal Studios, but worked fine for us.
+One of the perks I considered was staying at one of the Universal hotels.
 Namely, guests have early morning entrance and free Express Pass (except at Cabana Bay and Sapphire Falls).

 Where to buy tickets

 Prices at both Disney and Universal are differentiated by peak ($$$) and non-peak ($$) times to visit.
 I bought our Disney tickets directly through the Walt Disney World website, but bought our Universal tickets through Orlando Ticket Connection.
 It offered the lowest prices compared to Universal’s online prices on park-to-park tickets.
 Note that these online tickets are delivered electronically.
 However, print them out to show proof in person once you’re at the gates in front of Universal.

 Tip: You’ll need to show the park-to-park ticket again to the clerk in front of Hogwarts Express.